archway-network/archway-docs/docs/participate/wallet.md

 archwayd keys add ${ACCOUNT_LABEL}
 ```

-Where `${ACCOUNT_LABEL}` represents a human readable label for you account.
+Where `${ACCOUNT_LABEL}` represents a human readable label for your account.
 Account labels help keep track of which account is which, especially pertinent if you're managing multiple Archway accounts.

 Example account creation: